multiduplikator/mikrotik_EAP/README.md

 It is relatively simple to exted the above to also provide EAP-TTLs support.
 ROS6 again via sidecar radius server, ROS7 via the Usermanager and its groups settings inner-auth/outer-auth.

-Be aware, that you might struggle to use eapol_test with the ROS7 apporach.
+Be aware, that you might struggle to use eapol_test with the ROS7 appraach.
 At least I did not spent enough time to get it to work with the secp384r1 being a 384-bit prime field Weierstrass curve.

 Some links that might come in handy: